laurenchen0631/English-Learning/category/common_tranisition.md

 + **whereas** == **while** 而/卻
 	- One person wants out, while the other wants the relationship to continue
 	- Some people like fatty meat, whereas others hate it.
++ however 然而/可是
+	- People tend to put on weight in middle age.
+However, gaining weight is not inevitable
+- (and) yet == but 但是
+	- the path was dark, yet I slowly found my way
 + instead 替代/反而
 	- There's no coffee - would you like a cup of tea instead?
 	- He didn't give John the money, but he gave it to me instead.